2023 Rugby World Cup Predictions & Betting Odds (Rugby Union, September 8 – October 28)

 Pool A

 The only intrigue here is who’ll claim the top spot: historical monsters from New Zealand or home-supported France?
-The rest of the pack is far from even dreaming of the playoffs, with Italy, Namibia, and Uruguay fighting for points only among them.
+The rest of the pack is far from even dreaming of the playoffs, with Italy, Uruguay and Namibia with the best odds at local bookmakers fighting for points only among them.

 Pool B